Nick Osipczak

-Nicholas Dominic Osipczak (born 30 December 1984) is an English professional mixed martial artist, most famous for his fights and wins in the welterweight division of the UFC.
+Nicholas Dominic Osipczak (born 30 December 1984) is an American-English professional mixed martial artist, most famous for his fights and wins in the welterweight division of the UFC.
 He was also a cast member of Spike TV's The Ultimate Fighter: United States vs. United Kingdom.
-Nick is also known for being one of the first people in history to represent the art of Tai Chi Chuan in Mixed Martial Arts competitions.
+Nick is also known for being one of the first people in history to represent the art of tai chi in Mixed Martial Arts competitions.

 Background

 Osipczak was born in London to an English father of Polish descent and an American mother of English, German, Irish and Serbian descent.
 He was raised in South London until his youth.
 He attended St. Olaves Grammar School, from which he graduated in 2003, and he then enrolled at Loughborough University and obtained a bachelor's degree in Mathematics, Accounting and Financial Management, graduating in 2007.

 Mixed martial arts career

 At the age of 18 and while he was still attending his course at Loughborough University, Nick joined a local martial arts club, the Hung Kuen Shaolin Kung Fu Club.
 Being a diligent martial arts practitioner, he soon won the UK National Kung Fu Open Weight Championship.
 However, Nick was inspired to take up MMA after watching UFC's Ultimate Knockouts DVD, and started searching out the best places and coaches to train with up and down the United Kingdom.

 For a while, Nick served as a sparring partner for some of the UK's best MMA fighters, and most notably in 2008 he was invited to be the sparring partner of Michael Bisping during his preparation for his upcoming fight against Chris Leben at UFC 89 in Birmingham, UK.

 After two years of training in MMA and helping others too, Osipczak also began competing in the UK, and went undefeated in all his amateur and semi-professional bouts.

 In March 2008, Nick also made his professional MMA fighting debut and offered his opponent a “winner-takes-all” bet, which his opponent initially refused.
 When they eventually fought, Nick won the fight in only 76 seconds, and displayed what would later be known as his “helicopter punch”.
 The opponent for his third professional bout accepted a “winner-takes-all” deal, and Osipczak won by rear naked choke, taking his record to 3–0.

 All of Nick's professional fights had been won in under two minutes and relatively easily, which helped to catch the attention of the casting crew when he auditioned for The Ultimate Fighter: United States vs. United Kingdom, while UFC's president, Dana White, was also present.